callum-hopkins-dev/avosetta/README.md

 ## about

-`avosetta` is a minimal templating library for that utilises procedural macros to generate as close to optimal code as possible for rendering `HTML` content at runtime.
+`avosetta` is a minimal templating library for that utilises procedural macros to generate as close to optimal code as possible for rendering html content at runtime.
 It has no `unsafe` code, only a handful of dependencies, and does allocate any values on the heap.